ioreka/uncommonplace/Star Trek.md

 I would gladly risk feeling bad at times, if it also meant that I could taste my dessert. - Data

 Without the darkness, how would we recognize the light?
 Do not fear your negative thoughts.
 They are part of you.
 They are a part of every living being - even Vulcans. - Tuvok #darkness #emotion

+Commander, I don't think you can analyze love.
+It's the greatest mystery of all.
+No one knows why it happens, or doesn't.
+Love is a chance combination of elements.
+Any one thing might be enough to keep it from igniting - a mood, a glance... a remark.
+And if we could define love, predict it - it would probably lose its power. - Neelix #love